 Return on Investment

 According to our highly conservative business case, Classy Clothing is generating $4,550 in additional sales revenue per store annually.
 If we assume the same results across all brick-and-mortar locations, that means Classy Clothing has added $45,500 in top line revenue.

 Our calculations so far have focused only on brick-and-mortar customers who are taking advantage of your new BOPIS option, however we know that omnichannel retailing is channel-agnostic.
 Many of your online customers will take advantage of this option to get their orders faster and cheaper instead of waiting for a delivery.

 According to ICSC, for online sales with in-store pick-ups and returns, retailers can expect a net sale of 107%.
 (ICSC’s full article outlines the methodology of this input.)
 Let’s apply these numbers to Classy Clothing, yielding a net increase in online sales of $127,750.

 Overall, our business case shows that, using very conservative estimates, Classy Clothing has increased top-line revenue by a total of $173,250, which amounts to 1.9% of total annual sales revenue.
 This calculation does not even touch on the cost-savings that Classy Clothing will experience due to reduced shipping and delivery fees.

 * * *

-Every retailer out there has heard of buy online pick-up in-store and has either implemented this option or is on their way.
-This blog demonstrates that BOPIS truly has an impressive return on investment and is worth seriously considering both as a means of improving the customer experience and as a means of supporting business growth.
+Every retailer out there has heard of buying online pick-up in-store and has either implemented this option or is on its way.
+This blog demonstrates that an impressive return on investment (ROI) of BOPIS is worth seriously considering both as a means of improving the customer experience and as a means of supporting business growth.
 Request a consultation with our omnichannel experts to discuss what BOPIS would look like at your organization.